-Discussing your reports with other facilitators and government officials different villages can help you think out how to solve problems.
+When you have something you have agreed with the community it is then advisable to work through it with your colleagues.
+Often, their experiences in different villages can help you think out how to solve problems.
 For example, suppose you decide that establishing live fencing would be a way to protect cattle routes from encroachment.
 Another facilitator may have seen something like this already working and can give you advice on the best way to establish it.
 You will also discuss the report with the SFDO officials who should be able to give you advice on the best way to prepare it and get the Fadama Community Associations' applications off the ground.
 Never be ashamed to ask for advice; you will be much more embarrassed if the LDP fails through poor preparation.